Swift-Squirrel/Docs/v0/Routing/Middlewares.md

 }
 ```

-For example if you have API and you want to put your api version to header of all responses your code may be simmiliar to this:
+For example if you have API and you want to put your API version to header of all responses your code may be similar to this:

 ```swift
 struct APIVersionMiddleware: Middleware {